 - a program leaving plenty of time for questions and discussions.

-The Foundation welcomes scholars, authors, and musicians for residential studies, either for large groups (5 to 15 people) during 6 days or for individual or small groups for 3 days to 3 weeks.
+The Foundation welcomes scholars, authors, and musicians for residential studies, either for large groups (5 to 15 people) during 6 days, or for individual or small groups (1 to 4 people) for 1 to 3 weeks.
 Experience has shown that meals taken together with seminars participants or other residents stimulate exchange and thus are of great value to all.

-The Treilles contributes to young researchers’ studies by awarding around 12 annual prizes which help doctoral students complete a thesis of exceptional quality or help young graduates return to, or remain in, France.
+The Treilles contributes to young researchers’ studies by awarding annual young researcher prizes which help doctoral students complete a thesis of exceptional quality or help young graduates return to, or remain in France.

 In some cases, financial assistance is provided to publish work engaged in at Les Treilles.